Insurance Plus · Texas renters coverage help 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 Personal property

 A renter policy may help cover belongings such as furniture, clothing, electronics, and household items after covered losses.
-Limits, deductibles, and exclusions matter, especially if you own higher-value electronics, jewelry, bikes, tools, or work equipment.
-Tenants should also review whether replacement cost or actual cash value applies.
+Coverage limits, deductibles, exclusions, and item sublimits matter, especially for higher-value electronics, jewelry, bikes, tools, or work equipment.
+Texas renters should also review whether replacement cost or actual cash value applies and whether certain valuables require scheduled coverage.

 Liability protection

-Liability coverage may help with covered claims involving injury or property damage for which the tenant is responsible.
-Apartment communities often focus on this part of the policy because it can connect directly to lease requirements.
-Required limits can vary by property manager and rental agreement.
+Liability coverage may help with covered claims involving injury or property damage for which the tenant may be responsible.
+Many Texas apartment communities require a minimum personal liability limit as part of lease compliance, and required amounts can vary by property manager, ownership group, or rental agreement.

 Proof documents